psuthaharan/twochoiceRL/README.md

 —————

-The goal of *twochoiceRL* is to guide users on how to simulate two-choice decision behavior and, subsequently, to estimate (or recover) the behavioral parameters used to simulate the behavior.
+The goal of *twochoiceRL* is to guide users on how to simulate two-choice decision behavior and then how to recover the behavioral parameters that were used to simulate the behavior.

 ## Installation